Snowflake-Labs/sfguide-getting-started-with-snowflake-mcp-server/README.md

 ## Overview

 Snowflake MCP Server offers a powerful solution for organizations to access and activate their vast data.
 It addresses common challenges for business users struggling to get timely answers from scattered data, and for data teams overwhelmed by ad hoc requests.
-By using AI agents, Snowflake Intelligence enables employees to securely talk with their data, derive deeper insights, and initiate actions, all from a unified, easy-to-use interface.
+By using AI agents, it enables users to securely talk with their data, derive deeper insights, and initiate actions, all from a unified, easy-to-use interface.
 This transforms how businesses operate by bridging the gap between data and actionable insights.

 ## Step-By-Step Guide